ietf-wg-alto/draft-alto-oam-yang/others.md

 # Security Considerations

-The "ietf-alto" and "ietf-alto-stats" YANG modules define data nodes that are designed to be accessed via YANG based management protocols, such as NETCONF {{RFC6241}} and RESTCONF
+The "ietf-alto" and "ietf-alto-stats" YANG modules specified in this document define a schema for data that is designed to be accessed via network management protocols such as NETCONF {{!RFC6241}} or RESTCONF {{!RFC8040}}.
+The lowest NETCONF layer is the secure transport layer, and the mandatory-to-implement secure transport is Secure Shell (SSH) {{!RFC6242}}.
+The lowest RESTCONF layer is HTTPS, and the mandatory-to-implement secure transport is TLS
-{{RFC8040}}.
-Both of these protocols have mandatory-to-implement secure transport layers (e.g., SSH, TLS) with mutual authentication.
+{{!RFC8446}}.

-The Network Access Control Model (NACM) {{RFC8341}} provides the means to restrict access for particular users to a pre-configured subset of all available protocol operations and content.
+The Network Configuration Access Control Model (NACM) {{!RFC8341}}
+provides the means to restrict access for particular NETCONF or RESTCONF users to a preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.

 There are a number of data nodes defined in these two YANG modules that are writable/creatable/deletable (i.e., config true, which is the default).
 These data nodes may be considered sensitive or vulnerable in some network environments.
-Write operations (e.g., edit-config) to these data nodes without proper protection can have a negative effect on network operations.
-These are the subtrees and data nodes in "ietf-alto" YANG module and their sensitivity/vulnerability:
+Write operations (e.g., edit-config) and delete operations to these data nodes without proper protection or authentication can have a negative effect on network operations.
+These are the subtrees and data nodes and their sensitivity/
+vulnerability:

   '/alto/alto-client/server-discovery':
   : This subtree specifies a set of parameters for an ALTO client to discover ALTO servers.